astronomer/docs/learn/rerunning-dags.md

 ![Clear Task Status](/img/guides/clear_tasks_ui.png)

-A popup window will appear giving you the following options to clear and rerun additional task instances related to the selected task:
+A popup window appears, giving you the following options to clear and rerun additional task instances related to the selected task:

 - Past: Clears any instances of the task in DAG runs with a data interval before the selected task instance.
 - Future: Clears any instances of the task in DAG runs with a data interval after the selected task instance.